RatnaPriya-2/CaterSpot--Catering--Order-System/README.md

 ---

 ## 🔐 Authentication
-CaterSpot uses **Firebase Authentication** for secure access:
+CaterSpot uses **Firebase Authentication** to ensure secure access:

+- Users must register and log in to place orders
 - Admins must register and log in to access admin functionalities
-- Users must register and log in to place orders
-- Role-based access ensures admins and users can only access permitted features
+- Role-based access control ensures admins and users can only access permitted features

 ---